riscv-software-src/riscof/docs/source/inputs.rst

 Understanding RISCOF Inputs
 ###########################

-There are three major inputs that are required by most of the subcommand of riscof listed in the :ref:`commands` section:
+There are three major inputs that are required by most of the subcommand of RISCOF listed in the :ref:`commands` section:

 1. The ``config.ini`` file